Call for Abstracts

 • Abstract submissions that are incomplete after the submission deadline will not be eligible for presentation nor will they be considered for review.

-• Abstracts may highlight original research, quality improvement projects, evidence-based practice, or programmatic innovations.
+• Abstracts may highlight original research or EBP/quality improvement projects.
 Formatting of the abstract should be consistent with the type of project being presented.

-For instructions on how to submit an abstract review the submissions guidelines by clicking on the button below..
+For detailed step-by-step instructions on how to submit an abstract, please review the submissions guidelines by clicking on the button below.

 Submission Guidelines

-• Each abstract is peer-reviewed by at least two reviewers.
+• Each abstract is peer-reviewed by at least two reviewers following AACN's abstract scoring rubric.

 • Reviews are blind; hence, reviewers do not see names of submitters or school affiliations.

-• To increase the probability of an abstract being selected, please read the scoring rubric the reviewers follow.
+• To increase the probability of an abstract being selected, please read the abstract scoring rubric.

 Acceptance Notification